nanoframework/nanoframework.github.io/content/building/build-esp32.md

   - [CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) used in the standard ESP32 DevKitC.
   - [FTDI Virtual COM Port Drivers](https://www.ftdichip.com/Drivers/VCP.htm).

-The above can be installed [manually](#Manual-Install-of-the-build-environment-for-ESP32), or using the Power Shell script `.\install-nf-tools.ps1 -TargetSeries ESP32` from the `install-scripts` folder within the [nanoFramework/nf-interpreter](https://github.com/nanoFramework/nf-interpreter) project (cloned or downloaded)
+All the above can be installed using the Power Shell script `.\install-nf-tools.ps1 -TargetSeries ESP32` from the `install-scripts` folder within the [nanoFramework/nf-interpreter](https://github.com/nanoFramework/nf-interpreter) project (cloned or downloaded).
+If you prefer you can do it [manually](#Manual-Install-of-the-build-environment-for-ESP32) (NOT RECOMMENDED for obvious reasons).

 ## Overview